| |

 Some of my children are ferocious readers so I may have to add to this list over the course of the year.

 Since we are studying early American History this year, I have pulled these books as supplements based on the time period.
+These are leisurely readings for my older students mostly.

 Music Study

-Lingua Angelica – This is for my 5th grader this year.
 I wanted to start using this program last year.
 However, I decided to focus on Latin grammar first which has worked really well for all of the students, even my special needs student has picked up some knowledge here.

 music appreciation and latin music books on the table.